Deniska1980-data/food-expenses-app/README.md

 - ✅ Retested the app after every change
 - ✅ Prototype tested on multiple devices (mobile + notebook)
 - ✅ Shared app link – confirmed working by other users
 - ✅ First positive user feedback received
+- ✅ The app has been tested and confirmed to work in both Czech and Slovak (CZ/SK) environments by real user

 ## ✨ Features / Funkcie